Can Nurses Smoke Weed in California Without Risking Their License?

 A professional license defense attorney can be a lifesaver if you’re facing disciplinary action.
 They can guide you through compliance with state laws and workplace policies and advise you on how to handle BRN investigations and charges.
 Getting an attorney early can also prevent misunderstandings and protect your career by addressing issues before they become problems.

-If your medical license is being investigated for marijuana use, don’t face the board alone.
+If your medical license is being investigated for weed use, don’t face the board alone.
 Recruit the help of a professional license defense attorney to help protect your career and get you the best outcome possible from your investigation.

 Unlock Legal provides focused representation in criminal defense and defense for California licensed professionals.
 Contact Unlock Legal today or give us a call at 949-997-1471 to speak with a professional about your case and your unique needs.
 You’ll find our nursing license defense attorneys are compassionate, easy to talk to, and willing to help in any capacity we can.

-California Professionals: Request a free consultation
+California Professionals: Request a consultation

 Contact us today for a confidential case assessment